Stage 1: Report an injury

 Returning to work

 You and your injured worker are expected to work together towards a return to the same job or an alternative job after a workplace accident, unless it impacts your ability to run your business.
-Your case manager will work with your injured worker to determine when he/she is able to return to work, based on progress reports from the worker, his/her doctor and other health care providers.
+This is called undue hardship.
+To claim undue hardship, you will be required to complete an employer claim of undue hardship form.
+We will work with you to determine if undue hardship applies.

 Ready to return